What is the English Exit Exam?

 How can I prepare for the Exam?

-Consult the Ministry’s page of Resource Materials.
+Consult MESRS’s page of Resource Materials.
 Champlain also holds info sessions prior to the May and December Exams; you will be informed of the date and time in the same mailing as your invitation to write the Exam.

 Can I go to university if I don’t pass the Exam?